PremierLangage/platon/README.md

 [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and the [Remote development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extensions on vscode.
 The first one will allow you to use docker inside the editor and the second to use docker as a full-featured development environment.

 > You will be asked to install the extensions on the first time you will open the project, but if not you can also display the recommendations by opening the command palette of vscode (`CTRL + P` on Linux and `CMD + P` on Mac) then type the following text

 <p align="left">
     <img src="./images/vscode-recommendations.png" alt="vscode recommentations" width="620px" />
 </p>

+> By default, the docker daemon always runs as the `root` user on a linux system.
+If you don’t want to preface the docker command with `sudo` [please read this guide](https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket).

 > Also if you are using docker for mac, we recommend you to increase the memory size to 4GB in the resources section of the docker dashboard.
 <p align="left">